Queensland. The state for business.

 How we can assist industry

-To further this economic vision, the department is actively engaging with companies, with the aim of encouraging the relocation and establishment of new projects, or reinvestment and expansion of existing operations in Queensland.
-The department works closely across government and with private sector agencies to provide a Queensland one-stop-shop approach for advice, information and facilitation support.
+To further this economic vision, we are actively engaging with companies, with the aim of encouraging the relocation and establishment of new projects, or reinvestment and expansion of existing operations in Queensland.
+We work closely across government and with private sector agencies to provide Queensland with a one-stop-shop approach for advice, information and facilitation support.

 The type of facilitation support that may be provided can include: